 Never put valuables in your pockets, even if the pockets have a zip!
 It’s much too tempting (and easy) for pickpockets and thieves and you don’t want to attract that sort of attention.

-Security has been a problem for tourists in Egypt, however there is a strong, visible police presence.
-You’ll also see special ‘tourist police’, hired specially to protect tourists.
+Security has been a problem for tourists in Egypt, however, there is a strong, visible police presence.
+You’ll also see special “tourist police”, hired to protect tourists.
 Bag checks and scans at tourist sites and hotels are also there to keep you safe, although these can be a bit haphazard.

-Note: Egypt is still a volatile country, with some areas not safe to travel to.
+Note: Egypt is still a volatile country, with some areas not safe to visit.
 Other areas are safe and almost 320,000 British tourists visited the country in 2017, mostly without any problems.

-Check the latest travel advice for Egypt here and make sure you take out comprehensive travel and medical insurance before you travel.
+Check the latest travel advice for Egypt here and take out comprehensive travel and medical insurance before you travel.
 I always use World Nomads because their rates are competitive, you can extend cover if you decide to travel for longer and it’s easy to make claims online.